slott56/slott56.github.io/Pelican/content/blog/2007/07/2007_07_03-what_i_love_about_python_what_i_hate_about_the_html_mixed_content_model.rst

 Python already has xml.dom and xml.dom.minidom implementations.
 Can we extend one of these?
 The interface requires us to create our own DOMImplementation and Document class as part of extending an existing implementation.
-To make our :strong:`Visitor`  design work, we'll need to extend Node, Element, and Text classes, also.
+To make our **Visitor**  design work, we'll need to extend Node, Element, and Text classes, also.